Pietro Gelalich

 Pietro Gelalich or Petar Želalić (Bijela, Bay of Kotor, c.
-1731 – Senglea, Malta, 10 December 1811) was a Montenegrin privateer based in Hospitaller Malta from 1764 to 1795.
+1731 – Senglea, Malta, 10 December 1811) was a Serbian privateer based in Hospitaller Malta from 1764 to 1795.
 Gelalich led the mutiny of the Turkish flagship Corona Ottomana in 1760 before distinguishing himself in the last period of the Maltese Corso.

 Origin

 He was originally from the Bay of Kotor.
-Born into a Bokelj Croat family.His name is a phonetic transcription of the surname Želalić.
+His name is a phonetic transcription of the Serbian surname Želalić.